igoeldc/agentic_ai_framework/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact us at [your.email@example.com](mailto:igoel5k@gmail.com).
+For any questions or suggestions, please open an issue or contact us at [Ishaan Goel](mailto:igoel5k@gmail.com).